ArdaBakici/Taskbank/README.md

 - Pull requests and branch pushes run the relevant builds/tests automatically when code paths that require them change like the back-end/ and front-end/ folders.
 - Any change to `main` (such as merging a feature branch) kicks off a full deploy of the frontend and backend to Digital Ocean and https://taskbank.me will be updated.

 ## Extra Credit Achievements
+Completed all three extra credit assignments for Sprint 4.
 - **Containerized deployment**: Everything ships in Docker with images published to GHCR.
 - **Continuous Integration**: GitHub Actions builds and tests on every push/PR.
-- **Continuous Deployment**: Main branch auto-deploys to our droplet after CI passes.
+- **Continuous Deployment**: Main branch auto-deploys to our container registry after pull requests are merged to the main branch.
+Github Actions then ssh's into the droplet, and the container images of the frontend and backend apps are then pulled inside the droplet.
+Docker images are rebuilt and started, and the website https://taskbank.me is then updated.

 ---